nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 	* `response_type=code`, means an authorization code is expected upon user login
 	* `client_id` is provided for OAuth server to identify the client application
 	* `scope` is the scopes requested by the client application to be present in the access token.
 All the specified scopes should be configured in the OAuth server while registering the client application
-	*  `redirect_uri` spethe client application URL to redirect the user after successfully logging in into the OAuth server.
-The
+	*  `redirect_uri` specifies the client application URL to redirect the user after successfully logging in into the OAuth server.
+The redirect URL should be configured in the OAuth server while registering the client under the section "Valid redirect URIs"

 ## References